Display and manipulate extended attributes of one or more files, including directories and symbolic links.

 Extended attributes are arbitrary metadata stored with a file, but separate from the filesystem attributes (such as modification time or file size).
 The metadata is often a null-terminated UTF-8 string, but can also be arbitrary binary data.

 One or more files may be specified on the command line.

-In OS X, extended attributes are most often seen in the 'iPhoto Library' and 'Photo Booth Library' - these are folders with a bundle bit applied so that they appear in the Apple Finder as a single file, this is done to hide the files so that they can be managed by a single application.
+In macOS, extended attributes are most often seen in the 'Photos Library' and 'Photo Booth Library' - these are folders with a bundle bit applied so that they appear in the Apple Finder as a single file, this is done to hide the files so that they can be managed by a single application.

 For the first two forms of the command, if there is more than one file, the file name is displayed along with the actual results.
 When only one file is specified, the display of the file name is suppressed unless the -v option, is also specified.